MartinThoma/MartinThoma.github.io/_posts/2013-10-01-projects-never-realized.md

 maximum exactness).
 Then I could read what other people think of something, even if there is no comments section.

+The comment should contain a very specific link.
+For some websites - like wikipedia - a permalink can be created.
+Others might change the content after a comment was made.
+For this reason a screenshot should be taken.

+Deep links help to make a comment to exactly what you mean.
+Help the user to use deep links.

+Identifiers besides URLs:

+* Books have ISBN numbers.
+* There are ISSN numbers.
+* Other products have bar codes.
+* People have lots of identifiers (names, ORCiD, e-mail).
+However, the possibility to add comments to a person should be examined carefully.
+They might not like it.
+They might not get useful comments / to much "shitstorm".
+  They might also use legal means to prevent comments.

+To make comments more useful, gamification can be used:

+* People have "karma".
+It represents the value they've added to the community.
+    * They start with 0 karma.
+    * At X karma, they get the "trusted user" rights.
+* Everybody can add comments by default
+    * Moderators might restrict this to "trusted users"
+    * Only trusted users can add URLs within the comment.
+* Upvotes for good comments
+    * Upvotes give karma to the creator of the comment
+    * You are only allowed to upvote when you are a trusted user
+* Downvotes for bad comments
+    * Downvotes remove karma from the creator of the comment
+    * The downvoter gets also karma removed (to prevent bashing people)
+* Users with more than 10 comments with less than -5 rating get soft deleted.
+* Moderators can delete users if they are purely spam
+    * It is a "soft delete"
+* Users can veto soft deletes.
+In this case they have to speak with a moderator, after they passed some Captchas.

 ## Charity Search & Find